aimingoo/private-property/README.md

   > NOTE: Similarly, `super` and `eval` and arrow functions also use ThisEnvironment.

-Ok. please read the source code, which will demonstrate how to implement the example below:
+Ok. please read the source code, which will demonstrate how to implement the example below ([Source code](example.js)):

 ```java
 class ClassEx {